yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 Before Mozilla introduced machine translations to SUMO, locale contributors were referencing their style guides to localize content, like the [Japanese](https://mozilla-l10n.github.io/styleguides/ja/index.html) one.

 You might think machine translation is good now -- we even have it in Firefox as a feature.
-Machine translation can be good -- but is it better than a human that that lives in the locale and is consulting the style guide?
+Sure, it *can* be good -- but is it better than a human that has lived in the locale and is consulting the style guide?

 What Mozilla is telling us is that yes actually, the bots are better than a human.